 Through the practice you are allowing concepts to come to life through your imaginal and felt sense of it.
-Rather than taking the words conceptually and assuming we know what they mean to us, are opening an explorative investigation into the images, associations, energies and embodied feelings that they bring up in us.
+Rather than taking the words conceptually and assuming you already know what they mean, you are opening an explorative investigation into the world of images, associations, energies and embodied feelings that they bring up in you.

 There is an example of the practice in action at the bottom of the page.

 It’s important for the practice that people feel safe, welcome and empowered to speak their own truth in a way that feels open.

 The group will be split into small groups of 3, but it can be nice to connect as a whole group before you do this.

 As a whole group, each person will introduce themselves.
 Then the leader will invite people to close their eyes and guide a short introductory meditation to help people relax into their bodies and transition into the imaginal realm together.

 They can guide their own or read this one: